MED0001146826 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 5. Breast Lift (Mastopexy) Sydney...

-After pregnancy and breastfeeding or simply over time, many women find that their breasts have lost shape and firmness and have loose skin and breast ptosis (droop).
-You can remove the loose skin by performing a mastopexy to lift and reshape the breasts.
-If you have lost breast volume, a breast lift (mastopexy) can be combined with breast augmentation.
+After pregnancy and breastfeeding or simply over time, many women find that their breasts have lost shape and firmness and have loose skin and breast ptosis.
+You can remove the loose skin by undergoing a mastopexy to reshape the breasts.
+If you have lost breast volume, you can combine a breast lift (mastopexy) with breast augmentation mammoplasty.

-When deciding which procedure would give you the best result, Dr Cope advises patients with only a small amount of loose skin that they can often get enough lift from having breast implants alone.
-However, if you have more loose skin, unless you want bigger implants, a breast lift (mastopexy) may be a better option, though there will be more obvious scarring.
+When deciding which procedure may suit your health, needs, and cosmetic goals, you may benefit from a meeting with a qualified surgeon.
+Dr Cope advises patients with only a small amount of loose skin that they may be suited to having breast implants alone (augmentation mammoplasty).
+However, if you have more loose skin, unless you want bigger implants, a breast lift (mastopexy) may be a better option.
+However, there will be more obvious scarring.
+Another option is a breast reduction mammoplasty, which may work for patients with excess breast volume.
+The exact procedure for you will depend on your needs and the surgical plan you discuss with Dr Cope.

 *Note results vary from patient to patient